LIST OF ALL REAL ESTATE COMMISSION FEES

 How to avoid loss, offset costs and optimise your sale price

-- The all-inclusive costs of selling a houses can be expensive so when investing in the process, consider the opportunities and pitfalls and ensure you do everything right the first time around.
+- The total cost of selling a houses can be expensive so when investing in the process, consider the opportunities and pitfalls and ensure you do everything right the first time around.

-- The cost of selling a second time can end up being much more than what you were trying to save in the first place.
+- The cost of selling a second time can end up being much more than what you were trying to save in the first place by saving on commission.

 - If how much equity you are left with is your priority, then focus first on selecting the right real estate agent.
 The monetary value of a vetted real estate agent with strong marketing and negotiation skills can far outweigh the cost of commission.